cogdog/tru-collector/docs.md

 Just [download the newest version of TRU Collector as a .zip ](https://github.com/cogdog/tru-collector/archive/refs/heads/master.zip).
 Now in your WordPress Dashboard, go to **Themes**, then **Add Theme** and finally **Upload Theme**.
 You will be asked to confirm updating the theme with the newer version.

 When done, your site should report this current version as active.

+Also if you previously installed TRU Collector via the Reclaim Hosting on click installers, [these are no longer updated](https://www.reclaimhosting.com/friendly-reminder-about-custom-installers/) (sorry)!
+See the [SPLOT Guidebook for steps to update your SPLOTs by a manual pop the clutch approach](https://github.com/cogdog/splotlab/blob/master/guides/wordpress.md#updating-reclaim-hostings-custom-installed-splots).

 ## Got Questions